reeshuffled/reeshuffled.github.io/_posts/2023-12-16-Social-media-habit-not-addiction.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Social Media"]
+tags:
+- Social Media
-title: "Social media habit, not addiction"
+title: Social media habit, not addiction
 slug: social-media-habit
-description: "Technology usage and social media critics have co-opted the language of addiction."
+description: Technology usage and social media critics have co-opted the language of addiction.
+category: Garden
 ---

 it’s a habit like exercise